jrief/django-angular/docs/reverse-urls.rst

     <script src="{% static 'djangular/js/django-angular.js' %}"></script>
     <script>angular.module('ng.django.urls').constant('patterns', {% load_djng_urls %});</script>

+By default, ``load_djng_urls`` loads all available URLs from the root configuration.
+Optionally, this can be narrowed down to a set of namespaces, by adding them as arguments, e.g. ``{% load_djng_urls 'app_namespace' %}``.
+Using ``'SELF'`` adds all URLs that are in the same namespace as the current request.
+The root level of the URL configuration can be referred to with an empty string or ``None``.

+.. note:: When a namespace is specified, included sub-namespaces are not loaded.
+If needed, add them
+          separately, for example ``{% load_djng_urls 'main' 'main:sub' %}``.

 The ``djangoUrl`` service is then available through `dependency injection`_ to all directives and controllers.